Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 If you’re not sure whether to keep important items or valuables in a safe deposit box, there are alternatives.
 Of course, with each option, there are pros and cons.

-This option can range from tens of dollars to hundreds, depending on the size and strength.
-You can choose from different features, from having one installed and affixed to a wall, to electronic entry, via a key or a mechanical entry lock.
-Some even go so far as to have biometric access where to open your safe you must simply scan your fingerprint.
+This option can range from tens of dollars to hundreds, depending on the size and strength of the home safe.
+You can choose from different features, such as having a safe installed and affixed to a wall or getting one that has electronic entry, entry via a key or a mechanical entry lock.
+Some safes even go so far as to have biometric access where you must scan your fingerprint to open your safe.

-The advantage to a home safe is that you can access its contents 24/7, so you can even store items that you may need to get to often, such as your passport or IDs.
-These safes can be customized to any size you want, unlike ones at banks.
+The advantage of a home safe is that you can access its contents 24/7, so you can even store items that you may need frequent access to, like your passport or IDs.
+Home safes can be customized to any size you want, unlike safe deposit boxes at banks.
 This is good for those who want to store large items or have many valuables they want to keep safe.
-Most home safes are also fireproof, waterproof and in some cases smokeproof, helping to protect your valuables.
-Because they can be large or affixed to a wall, they could be safer because it’ll be difficult for burglars to remove and break into them later.
+Most home safes are also fireproof, waterproof and, in some cases, smokeproof, helping to protect your valuables.
+Because they can be large or affixed to a wall, they could be safer because it would be difficult for burglars to remove and break into them later.

-However, because they are hard to remove, it may not be as convenient as other options mentioned below.
-If there is a fire or other type of situation where you need to evacuate, you may not be able to remove its contents in time.
+However, because they are hard to remove, home safes may not be as convenient as other options mentioned below.
+If there is a fire or another type of situation where you need to evacuate, you may not be able to remove the safe’s contents in time.
 You’re also responsible for making sure you or a trusted person can access your safe.
-For instance, if you misplaced the keys, it could be difficult getting access.
-If you have a biometric safe and that’s the option to open it, it may be problematic in the event of your death.
+For instance, if you misplace the keys, it could be difficult getting access.
+If you have a biometric safe and that’s the only option to open it, that could pose a problem in the event of your death.

 Also referred to as a diversion safe, these boxes are meant to be disguised as an everyday object in the house.
 The idea behind them is that thieves won’t know that there are valuables stored inside a “book” or a “clock” and move on.
 These boxes are meant to store smaller items or a stash of cash in case of emergencies.
-They’re much more inexpensive compared with safes and safe deposit boxes if cost is a concern for you.
+They’re much more inexpensive compared to home safes and safe deposit boxes, if cost is a concern for you.

 Since they’re not as big as safes or even safe deposit boxes, they’re not going to help you with storing multiple items or even important documents.
-Furthermore, these items aren’t as sturdy as the above mentioned options since they’re most likely constructed from wood, thin metal and even cardboard.
-It also means that these items most likely will be destroyed or severely damaged in the event of a fire or flood.
+Furthermore, these items aren’t as sturdy as the aforementioned options since they’re most likely constructed from wood, thin metal or even cardboard.
+This also means that these items most likely will be destroyed or severely damaged in the event of a fire or flood.